 If you miss one of the midterms and are excused ahead of time we can transfer the weight to the final exam and other midterm.
-Please email me any time if you are experiencing difficulty with the class due to Covid or other circumstances and we can discuss accommodations.
 If you were not excused from an exam ahead of time a grade of 0 will be assigned.
-The final exam is required to complete the class; please contact me to request an incomplete for Covid-related or other reasons.
+The final exam is required to complete the class; please contact me or a TA if you need to request an incomplete for medical or other reasons.